satbyy/go-noto-universal/README.md

 Development builds are available from [GitHub Actions](https://github.com/satbyy/go-noto-universal/actions) page.
-Click on any workflow with green checkmark ✅ (pipeline passed) and under "Artifacts", download "GoNotoUniversal.zip" (login required).
+Click on any workflow with green checkmark ✅ (pipeline passed) and under "Artifacts", download "GoNotoTemporalFonts.zip" and "GoNotoRegionalFonts.zip" (login required).

 ## Build